syntevo/syntevo.github.io/SmartGit/Latest/Manual.md

 # Introduction

-SmartGit is a graphical Git and Mercurial client which can also connect to SVN repositories.
+SmartGit is a graphical Git client.
 SmartGit runs on Linux, MacOS and Windows (7 or newer).
-Git and Mercurial (Hg) are distributed version control system (DVCS).